-Britten and Pears shared a progressive vision for music and the arts to be useful, helping people enhance and bring joy into their lives.
-Our founders’ vision inspires all our activity, from work with our local communities to our national leadership roles in the fields of talent development and music, health and wellbeing.
+Britten and Pears shared a progressive vision for music and the arts to be useful.
+Our founders’ vision inspires all our activities: from work with our local communities to our national leadership roles in the fields of talent development and music for health & wellbeing.

 A 19th-century industrial complex, Snape Maltings was converted by Britten and Pears into one of the world's leading centres of musical performance and development and home to the internationally renowned Aldeburgh Festival.
 It is also known for its independent shops and galleries, and for its breath-taking backdrop of reeds, water and sky.

 The Red House in Aldeburgh is the former home of Britten and Pears and is lovingly preserved and open to all.
 It cares for the collections left by the two men, including their Archive which holds an extraordinary wealth of material richly documenting their lives.
 The site is surrounded by a five acre garden offering a peaceful setting to this beautiful corner of Suffolk.

 From Britten and Pears’ tranquil garden at The Red House to the reeds and river at Snape Maltings, both locations are surrounded by beautiful, natural environments.

 Explore art in a range of settings: from Britten and Pears' art collection at The Red House, the outdoor sculpture at both sites, and the art galleries at Snape Maltings.

 Snape Maltings' collection of independent shops is dedicated to providing a thoroughly different experience from shopping on the high street.